Cray-HPE/docs-csm/install/deploy_final_ncn.md

               cloud-init modules -m config ; cloud-init modules -m final
     ```

-1. Once `cloud-init` has completed successfully, log in and start a typescript (the IP address used here is the one we noted for `ncn-m002` in an earlier step).
+1. Once `cloud-init` has completed successfully, log in and start a typescript (the IP address used here is the one noted for `ncn-m002` in an earlier step).

     ```bash
     external# ssh root@10.102.11.13